 The most basic factor you want to consider before you decide to apply for citizenship is the quality of life you’ll have while living there.
 Not every country will be well suited to your financial situation, expectations, and family life.
 Personally, I love living in Eastern Europe, but I’d be lying if I said that going to the supermarket or dealing with the post-Soviet government bureaucracy wasn’t a shock at first.

-The UN Human Development Index (HDI), which ranks quality of life, taking into account health & life expectancy, education, and standard of living.
-In the most recent HDI report, released in 2016, Australia ranks in the #2 position, while Canada and the US are tied for the #10 spot.
+The United Nations Human Development Index (HDI) ranks quality of life by considering factors such as health and life expectancy, education, and the standard of living.
+In the most recent HDI report, released in 2020, Australia ranks in the #7 position, while the US takes the #17 spot.

 Of course, Australia is also well known for its incredible biodiversity, including some of the most beautiful beaches in the world and thousands of native animal species.
 This biodiversity is uniquely reflected in Australian cuisine.
 Unfortunately, Michelin doesn’t release a guide in Australia, but the culinary scene is still internationally respected, featuring plenty of fresh seafood and locally pastured lamb.
 Domestic wine production is also thriving.

-As an English speaker, it’s rarely difficult to find your way around most popular travel destinations, but actually moving to a different country is a different story.
-Not all governments will offer forms in English.
-And take it from me, you definitely don’t want to end up at a rural public hospital in a non-English speaking nation.
+As an English speaker, it’s rarely difficult to find your way around most popular travel destinations, but actually moving to a different country is another story.
+Not all governments will offer forms in English, and take it from me, you definitely don’t want to end up at a rural public hospital in a non-English speaking nation.
 While there are plenty of expat countries that speak English, it’s not always at a native level.

 If you’re shopping around for a second passport, some countries will require you to take a language test.
-Learning a new language is time consuming and having documents translated into local languages can cost hundreds of dollars, so don’t take it for granted that a language barrier isn’t a stress you’ll have to deal with in Australia.
+Learning a new language is time-consuming and having documents translated into local languages can cost hundreds of dollars, so don’t take it for granted that a language barrier is a stress you won’t have to deal with in Australia.

 Visa-Free Travel for Australians

-Most of these countries are also covered by an American or Canadian passport, but consider that you can only be in the Schengen zone with an American passport for three months at a time, at a maximum of six months out of the year.
-If you have an Australian and US passport you’ll have a lot more freedom when it comes to traveling.
+Most of these countries are also covered by an American or Canadian passport but consider that you can only be in the Schengen zone with an American passport for three months at a time, at a maximum of six months out of the year.
+If you have an Australian and US passport, you’ll have a lot more freedom when it comes to travel.

-Australia provides excellent consular services to citizens abroad including 24 hour assistance from their Consular Emergency Centre.
-They also share services with Canada, so Australian citizens can receive services from Canadian posts abroad if more convenient.
+Australia provides excellent consular services to citizens abroad including 24-hour assistance from their Consular Emergency Centre.
+They also share services with Canada, so Australian citizens can receive services from Canadian posts abroad if it’s more convenient.